DyBrenn/lemonade/README.md

 To run the react project run `npm run start` or `yarn start`

 Open http://localhost:3000 to view it in the browser.
+Once you can see the page, click the big blue button that says `Populate database with drinks` which will trigger a mutation to populate 4 drinks into the database to make the UI easier to test and navigate.

+Thanks for looking at my project I hope you like it :)